shijieS/DMMN/README.md

 ```

-- activate your python environment, and run
+- Activate your python environment, and run

   ```shell
   cd <project folder>